 - You’re not able to customize your thank you/confirmation page and there are fewer options for editing form settings than there are with other tools

-- If you want to use your own domain name or buy a new one, you’ll need to upgrade to their Standard or Premium plan – MailerLite allows this for free
+- If you want to use your own domain name or buy a new one, you’ll need to upgrade to one of Mailchimp's paid plans, either Standard or Premium plan

-- Limited features in editor and you cannot add custom HTML
+- Limited features in the editor and you cannot add custom HTML

 - A/B testing is not possible